kateolmstead/rest-api-client/README.md

             <td>Yes</td>
             <td>String, ASCII</td>
             <td>
-                The identifier for the milestone (case insensitive), must be CUSTOM1 through CUSTOM5.
+               The name of the custom event should be "CUSTOMn", where n is 1 through 5.
+The name is case-sensitive.
                 The <em>milestoneName</em> is case-sensitive.
             </td>
             <td><code>mn</code></td>